 The FDA considers e-cigarettes a less harmful alternative to cigarettes, and under its mandate, it has the obligation to evaluate e-cigarettes and e-juice for their safety.
 (Potential benefits?
 There’s another vague, undefined phrase for you.
 But giving up or at least cutting back on combustible tobacco use definitely qualifies as a benefit.)

 Best of all for the vaping industry, the FDA want to develop a more efficient approach to handling “provisional applications” for new vaping product, especially e-juice.
-The currently proposed system is ridiculously expensive and will destroy most of the smaller companies making e-liquid – or give Big Tobacco, which has deep enough pockets and would be able to acquire them for next to nothing when the FDA deadline approaches later this year, a way to expand into a market others have created.
+The currently proposed system is ridiculously expensive and will destroy most of the smaller companies making e-liquid – or give Big Tobacco, which has deep enough pockets and would be able to acquire them for next to nothing when the FDA deadline approaches in 2022, a way to expand into a market others have created.

 The sensible thing for the FDA to do would be to test each of the main components found in e-liquid, declare the danger level (if any) for each of them, test the basic components when combined, and separately move on to flavoring, the biggest variable.
 If each of the ingredients passes muster, they should be willing to approve the product without testing each and every flavor and nicotine level of finished product from each and every e-juice maker in the US and e-liquid imported from around the world.